 Red Hot Chili Peppers

-Red Hot Chili Peppers (1983-present) is a Funk Metal band from Hollywood, California, USA.
+Red Hot Chili Peppers (1983-present): a Funk Metal band from Hollywood, California, USA.

 chool buddies Anthony Kiedis (a.k.a.
 Antwan The Swan; vocals), Hillel Slovak (guitar), Michael 'Flea' Balzary (who would later be featured in the films My Own Private Idaho and Back To The Future III) and Jack Irons (drums) performed for four years as the garage act Anthem and broke up briefly, with Irons and Slovak joining What Is This?, while Flea went to punk act Fear.